SriLankan Airlines: Accidents and incidents

-Five of the six aircraft that have been destroyed, and all of the reported deaths of SriLankan Airlines passengers and employees, have been a result of the civil conflict in Sri Lanka.
+There are no hull losses reported till now, but six aircraft have been destroyed, and all of them have been a result of the civil conflict in Sri Lanka.

 1980s

-On 3 May 1986, a bomb planted by the liberation group LTTE exploded on board Flight UL512 before takeoff at Bandaranaike International Airport.
-The bomb, which had been timed to explode in-flight, went off while the Lockheed L-1011 'Tristar' aircraft was on the ground, killing 21 of 128 passengers.
+On 3 May 1986, a bomb planted by the terrorist group LTTE exploded on board Flight UL512 before takeoff at Bandaranaike International Airport.
+The bomb, which had been timed to explode in-flight, went off while the Lockheed L-1011 TriStar aircraft was on the ground, killing 21 of 128 passengers.
 Officials believe the bomb may have been concealed in crates of meat and vegetables that were being freighted to the Maldives.
 Other reports believe that the bomb was hidden in the aircraft's 'Fly Away Kit'.

 1990s

-In 1992, the right landing gear of an Air Lanka Boeing 737-200 (registration 4R-ULL) at Madras airport (now Chennai International Airport) failed upon landing and the right engine came into contact with the runway.
-The aircraft pulled to the right and finally came to a stop, with the nose wheel and right-wing on the grass to the right of the landing runway.
+In 1992, the right landing gear of an Air Lanka Boeing 737-200 (registration 4R-ULL) at Madras Airport (now Chennai International Airport) failed upon landing and the right engine came into contact with the runway.
+The aircraft pulled to the right and finally came to a stop, with the nose wheel and right wing on the grass to the right of the landing runway.
 The right engine caught fire – extinguished by the airport safety services – and the 104 passengers and 12 crew evacuated the aircraft via the chutes on the left side without injury.
 The damage to the aircraft was substantial; the plane was subsequently repaired and sold.
 The Indian Directorate General of Civil Aviation concluded that "the accident occurred as a result of a failure of the right-hand main landing gear beam during the landing due to pre-existing stress corrosion cracks and pits at its inboard lug hole and higher than normal landing loads contributed to its failure".

 2000s

-On 24 July 2001, the LTTE launched a major pre-dawn attack on Sri Lankan Airforce hangar located along the Bandaranaike International Airport.
-The raid left at least 19 people dead, including all 14 LTTE Cadres, two army commandos and three air force personnel.
+On 24 July 2001, a pre-dawn LTTE raid on the Sri Lanka Air Force hangar along Bandaranaike International Airport left at least 19 people dead, including all 14 LTTE cadres, two army commandos and three air force personnel.
 Two of SriLankan Airlines' Airbus A330 planes (4R-ALE and 4R-ALF), one A320 (4R-ABA) and one of their A340 planes (4R-ADD) were destroyed.
-Two other planes were damaged (A340 4R-ADC and A320 4R-ABB).
-A number of military planes were also damaged and destroyed.
+Two other aircraft were damaged (A340 4R-ADC and A320 4R-ABB).
+A number of military aircraft were also damaged and destroyed.